ioliveros/data-crawler-test/README.md

 A simple spider crawler that utilizes the scrapy framework and crawls for articles from a news website, cleanses the response, stores in a mongo database then makes it available to search via an API.

+# INSTALLING DEPENDENCIES

+	1. pip install virtualenv

+	2. if you are using windows kindly use this command to activate virtualenv:

+		>> virtualenv --no-site-packages <name_of_folder>

+		navigate to folder then,

+		>> Scripts\activate

+		>> pip install -r requirements.txt

 # This application meets and solves the following: